Bhat-Priyanka/AWS-Projects/AWS serverless web application 2/README.md

 ### Overview

 AWS provides special services for running code, managing data, and integrating applications without managing any servers.
 Serverless services offer features like automatic scaling, high availability, and pay-for-use billing model.
-The goal of this project is to create a serverless web application on AWS where a user can add items to the dashboard with prices and view them.
+The goal of this project is to create a serverless web application on AWS where a user view the items from the DynamoDB table as a static website.
 Required resources are downloaded from the link: <a href="https://www.linkedin.com/learning/building-serverless-applications-in-aws/building-a-serverless-application-in-aws?autoplay=true&resume=false&u=92408722" target="_blank">Link</a> -> Exercise files.

 ### AWS services involved with the project: